How to Paint Ceilings Quickly and Easily

 Fortunately, it’s become a lot easier in recent years to paint ceilings thanks to new paints and tools.
-One of my favorites is Wagner’s SMART Roller (Learn more here).
-The handle extends to hold your paint so you don’t have to constantly step off a ladder to reload your roller--in fact, I can paint a standard 8’ ceiling without even needing a ladder!
+One of my favorites is Wagner’s SMART Roller because the handle extends to hold your paint so you don’t have to constantly step off a ladder to reload your roller.
+In fact, I can paint a standard 8’ ceiling without even needing a ladder!

 Start your paint project by prepping your surface.
 With ceilings, this usually means placing dropcloths on horizontal surface and the floor, and removing or taping around light fixtures and air vents.